 - (1) Provide security officers whenever necessary to maintain order, safety, civility, or to protect against witness intimidation. - (2) Recess a hearing and reconvene it under reasonable conditions to assure the violation will not be repeated. - (3) Exclude any disruptive person from further participation and have them removed from the premises.
-A person so excluded is deemed to have forfeited any right to participate in the hearing. - (4) Limit or prohibit picket signs, posters, flags, or other visible or audible demonstrations as necessary to maintain order, security, and the appearance of fairness in any hearing. - (5) Identify an alternative secure location for the hearing, with specific limits placed on access to the hearing location.

-(b) No profanity, combative, rude, degrading or irrelevant statements, questions, or testimony will be allowed, and shall be deemed to be disruptive behavior.

-(c) The Examiner may permit tripods, easels, photographic and recording equipment, or other equipment subject to conditions preventing disruption.
-Flash photography and high-intensity lighting are prohibited.

-(d) Witnesses, counsel, and other participants should be referred to and addressed by their surnames, unless leave to do otherwise is granted.
+A person so excluded is deemed to have forfeited any right to participate in the hearing. - (4) Limit or prohibit picket signs, posters, flags, or other visible or audible demonstrations as necessary to maintain order, security, and the appearance of fairness in any hearing. - (5) Identify an alternative secure location for the hearing, with specific limits placed on access to the hearing location. - (5)(6) Determine that the hearing should be conducted by written submissions (e.g. briefing, declarations, and exhibits) in whole or in part. - (b) No profanity, combative, rude, degrading or irrelevant statements, questions, or testimony will be allowed, and shall be deemed to be disruptive behavior. - (c) The Examiner may permit tripods, easels, photographic and recording equipment, or other equipment subject to conditions preventing disruption.
+Flash photography and high-intensity lighting are prohibited. - (d) Witnesses, counsel, and other participants should be referred to and addressed by their surnames, unless leave to do otherwise is granted.
 Office personnel should be referred to and addressed by their surnames or titles.
-The Examiner should be addressed as Mr./Ms. Examiner or Examiner (surname).

-(e) Except by leave of the Examiner, all communications to the Examiner should be made from a position at or beside the dedicated table location.

-(f) During a hearing, party representatives should not approach opposing party representatives, witnesses, the Examiner or hearing staff without leave of the Examiner.
-If it becomes necessary for a party representative to confer with the Examiner during a hearing, permission should be obtained.

-(g) Parties shall adhere to Orders issued by an Examiner.
+The Examiner should be addressed as Mr./Ms. Examiner or Examiner (surname). - (e) Except by leave of the Examiner, all communications to the Examiner should be made from a position at or beside the dedicated table location. - (f) During a hearing, party representatives should not approach opposing party representatives, witnesses, the Examiner or hearing staff without leave of the Examiner.
+If it becomes necessary for a party representative to confer with the Examiner during a hearing, permission should be obtained. - (g) Parties shall adhere to Orders issued by an Examiner.